acmesh-official/acme.sh/dnsapi/README.md

 acme.sh --issue --dns dns_freedns -d example.com -d www.example.com
 ```

+Note that you cannot use acme.sh automatic DNS validation for FreeDNS public domains or for a subdomain that
+you create under a FreeDNS public domain.
+You must own the top level domain in order to automaitcally
+validate with acme.sh at FreeDNS.

 # Use custom API

 If your API is not supported yet, you can write your own DNS API.